pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 20 (The Infiltration Of Amonkhet Part 1).md

 We need to rest; that clock is ticking in the back of Gnog's head again, but it's unavoidable.
 Days seem to be slipping by.
 We get back to the room with our bed mats and settle to try and sleep.

 Gnog can't sleep so talks about the bad timing and embarrassment; he thinks of Eli a lot, but that wasn't what he thought - not a companion, more like a mother, though not quite that.
 Eli talked about his party being "his moon".
-But he doesn't think she or he would've ever realised that **Ajani might be the sun**.
+But he doesn't think she or he would've ever realised that **Ajani is the sun**.

 A quiet moment; the Deni says, "but he's really hairy and you're bald!".
 Fee-Ree is quiet, listening.
 We talk about futures; Fee-Ree and Arxcis, Taz's long life ahead and universe to explore, Deni ("I'm still a kid, I'm not thinking about those things!") - she's 17, yes she is, but she'd not talk to us about it and certainly not looking to settle down! - and here's Gnog, picking an impossible choice again.
 But he's recognised various variants of physical attraction now, from the Rakdos; but also that it's not the body that he's ever cared about.
 Not for who he loves.
 It really is the core, the soul.

-He liked Ajani from the moment he saw him at Skarrg, acting the fool almost; jumping rashly into battle.
+He liked Ajani from the moment he saw him at Skaarg, acting the fool almost; jumping rashly into battle.
 But the "click" moment was in the old apartment, as the platform fell, after they had just teleported away.
 Frozen in horror, staring out the window; a hand on his shoulder, turned around, looking at Ajani.
 A moment looking at each other, Ajani looking sad but understanding - a surprise moment, a pause - before Ajani calmly but forcefully said, "We have to go now".
 That steel core, the leadership.
 Who he truly was.

 And now the axe.
 Gnog thinks this is one-sided.
 But - you never know.